bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 01:55 AM CT, April 19</p>
+<p class="updated_time"> Latest data: 02:34 AM CT, April 19</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 56°, which is 6° *colder* than yesterday.
-Tomorrow is expected to be 0° **warmer** than today.
+Today's high is 57°, which is 5° *colder* than yesterday.
+Tomorrow is expected to be 0° *colder* than today.

 Currently:

-- 39°
+- 38°
 - Mostly Clear
-- 64% humidity
+- 78% humidity
 - 5 mph wind
-- 19% cloud cover
+- 20% cloud cover
-- 42 AQI 🟩
+- 41 AQI 🟩
-- 0.17 inches of rain in the past 24 hours
+- 0.11 inches of rain in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>